Giel Haenen

-Giel Haenen (2 June 1934 – 30 September 2024) was a Dutch footballer who played as a defender.
+Ludovicus Josephus Wilhelmus "Giel" Haenen (2 June 1934 – 30 September 2024) was a Dutch footballer who played as a central defender.
 He made one appearance for the Netherlands national team in 1964.

+A tough central defender, Haenen only played for Eredivisie clubs in Limburg after he had left his local amateur side VV Eijsden for MVV.
+He also coached regional clubs RIOS’31, Caesar, Heer and RKHSV.

 Haenen died on 30 September 2024, at the age of 90.